pagkly/Zed/Investopedia3/What You Should Know About Entrepreneurs.md

 ## How Entrepreneurship Works

 Entrepreneurship is one of the resources economists categorize as integral to production, the other three being land/natural resources, labor, and capital.
 An entrepreneur combines the first three of these to manufacture goods or provide services.
-They typically create a [business plan](https://www.investopedia.com/terms/b/business-plan.asp), hire labor, acquire resources and financing, and provide leadership and management for the business.
+They typically create a [[business plan]](https://www.investopedia.com/terms/b/business-plan.asp), hire labor, acquire resources and financing, and provide leadership and management for the business.

 Entrepreneurs commonly face many obstacles when building their companies.
 The three that many of them cite as the most challenging are as follows: